-Fritz resigns from DA following probe into sexual assault allegations
+Fritz resigns from DA following probe into sexual allegations

 Former Western Cape community safety MEC Albert Fritz has resigned from the DA.

-On Tuesday morning, DA federal council chairperson Helen Zille released a statement that the party was giving Fritz 24 hours to explain why he should not be suspended from caucus and party activities.
+On Tuesday morning, DA federal council chairperson Helen Zille released a statement stating that the party was giving Fritz 24 hours to explain why he should not be suspended from caucus and party activities.

-Armed with an independent report into the allegations of sexual misconduct, Western Cape premier Alan Winde had fired Fritz from his position in the council earlier on Tuesday.
+Armed with an independent report into the allegations of sexual misconduct, Western Cape premier Alan Winde had fired Fritz from his position in the council earlier today.
 Fritz was caught up in a scandal after some employees revealed that he sexually assaulted young women in his office.

-The DA had kept a distance, choosing to remain silent after Winde suspended Fritz in January and ordered an independent probe into the matter.
+The DA had kept a distance and kept quiet after Winde suspended Fritz in January and requested an independent probe into the matter.

 In her independent probe, advocate Jennifer Williams found “sufficient credibility” in the allegations of sexual misconduct and alcohol abuse.
-“There is sufficient evidence of Mr Fritz creating an environment that is conducive to sexual harassment, or alternatively, taking advantage of young women sexually,” said Winde as he prepared to fire him.
+“There is sufficient evidence of Mr Fritz creating an environment that is conducive to sexual harassment, or alternatively, taking advantage of young women sexually,” said Winde in a statement.

 Zille added salt to the gaping wound and said: “Now that the report into the allegations against Mr Fritz has been concluded, the Democratic Alliance can take the necessary action.